 What is fatty liver disease?

-Fatty liver disease (steatosis) is a common condition caused by having too much fat build up in your liver.
+Too much fat buildup in your liver is a common condition known as fatty liver disease (steatosis).
 A healthy liver contains a small amount of fat.
 It becomes a problem when fat reaches 5% to 10% of your liver’s weight.

-Fatty liver disease is a condition in which the liver accumulates too much fat.
-It can be dangerous if left untreated because it can lead to more serious diseases like liver fibrosis where there is protein accumulation in the liver or cirrhosis which there is permanent scarring of the liver.
-Fatty liver disease (especially non-alcohol fatty liver disease) is the most common chronic liver disease.
-It could be caused by excessive use of alcohol (in which case it’s called alcoholic fatty liver disease) or other factors (in which case it is called non-alcoholic fatty liver disease).
-Non-alcoholic fatty liver disease is estimated to affect from about 80 million to 100 million people in America.
+Fatty liver disease is when the liver accumulates too much fat.
+It can be dangerous if left untreated because it can lead to more severe diseases like liver fibrosis, where there is protein accumulation in the liver, or cirrhosis, where there is permanent liver scarring.
+Fatty liver disease (especially non-alcoholic fatty liver disease) is the most common chronic liver disease.
+It may result from excessive alcohol consumption (in which case it is known as alcoholic fatty liver disease) or from other causes (in which case it is known as non-alcoholic fatty liver disease).
+Non-alcoholic fatty liver disease is estimated to affect about 80 million to 100 million people in America.
 It’s most common among middle-aged people.
 It is well-known that alcohol can cause fatty liver disease.
 It is, in fact, one of the major causes of fatty liver disease.
 However, the causes of non-alcoholic fatty liver disease are not well understood.

 What is the function of the liver?